lionmage/tungsten-types/GammaFunctionNotes.md

         }).reduce(z.inverse(), Numeric::multiply);
         executor.shutdown();  // we should have exhausted all outstanding term calculations; shut down regardless

-OK, not nearly as elegant as the previous implementation, but at least here we get a result that's at least as good as obtained using the original code in non-parallel mode!
+OK, not nearly as elegant as the previous implementation, but here we get a result that's at least as good as that obtained using the original code in non-parallel mode!
 Here, the main problem is subdivided into blocks of 250 terms to compute and multiply, and that multiplication is performed in-order for each of these blocks.

 These results are then reduced into a final result, again performing the reduction in-order.
 The concurrency gives